Making Fuel From Garden Waste

-As well as becoming something of a bore on the subject of log burners and thermal store technology following our challenging entry into the sustainable heating world late last year, I find I have yet another character flaw to add to the burgeoning list; I have become fuel obsessive.
+As well as becoming something of a bore on the subject of log burners and thermal store technology following our challenging entry into the sustainable heating world, I find I have yet another character flaw to add to the burgeoning list; I have become fuel obsessive.

 Coming from a long line of near clinical pyromaniacs, we were never that far from a fire, and there were few pleasures to rival the big bonfire which inevitably followed a day clearing the garden, raking leaves or digging out brambles.
 All of my work clothes have scorch marks, and my favourite fleece is more hole than fabric.
 But I find I can no longer enjoy it; basking in the intense eyebrow curling heat, holding the obligatory stick to prod the embers, I find myself thinking “what a waste.”